-A DEXA body scan is the best way to measure body fat.
-It’s a medical-grade technology used in hospitals and sports science research facilities that uses a very low dose of X-ray to give an accurate and precise measurement of body fat, lean mass and bone.
+A DEXA scan is a body composition test and universally regarded as the best way to measure body fat and your overall body composition.
+It’s a medical-grade technology used in hospitals and sports science research facilities.
+It uses a very low dose of dual energy X-ray beams to give an accurate and precise measurement of body fat, lean mass and bone.

-If you’re just beginning a diet or fitness programme, or looking to change your body composition, this is the perfect time for a DEXA scan because it will give you the most accurate and precise picture of where you’re starting from.
-Follow-up scans will track your progress by showing the changes in body fat and lean mass in your arms, legs and trunk region.
+If you’re just beginning a diet or fitness programme, or looking to change your body composition, then now is the perfect time for a DEXA body fat scan because it will give you the most accurate and precise picture of where you’re starting from.
+Follow-up scans will track your progress by showing the changes in body fat and muscle in your arms, legs and trunk region.

-Your Bodyscan report will also read your visceral fat and the risk it poses to your health.
-Visceral fat is the unseen toxic fat that surrounds the internal organs and is linked with diabetes, heart disease, colon cancer and stroke.
+Your Bodyscan report will also see your internal visceral fat and the risk it poses to your health.
+Fat around the internal organs is linked with diabetes, heart disease, colon cancer and stroke.

 How long does a DEXA body scan take?

-Bodyscan uses the fastest scanning technology from Hologic, which means the entire scan is over in less than four minutes.
-Older DEXA models and those from other manufacturers take seven minutes or more.
+The DEXA scan is a quick and painless procedure and is over in less than four minutes – Bodyscan uses the fastest scanning technology from Hologic, while older DEXA models and those from other manufacturers take seven minutes or more.

 Although the actual scan is short, your first (Baseline) appointment will be for an hour so we can take you through the report and discuss your fat-loss or muscle-building goals and objectives, and to give you your calorie targets and a timeline to reach your final goal.

 When you have a follow-up scan to check your progress, the scan is the same but there is no detailed consultation, so the appointment is just 20 minutes.
 One of the pages of your Progress report will show precise changes in body fat and lean mass between that scan and up to five previous scans.
 Here’s that page from a female customer who lost 18.8kg (41lbs or 3 stone) of body fat in a year.